julianlk522/FITM/README.md

 - update marvel char name tags to be uppercase

 - check if any remaining fetches should be wrapped in redirect util
-- replace frontend (and backend, if any) magic numbers

 ### Features